Four Cornerstones of Educational Philosophy

 - Direction through an internship process

 The Franklin University Nationwide Library serves the entire Franklin constituency, including students and faculty in central Ohio and beyond.
 It supports student learning and effective teaching by providing services and resources to meet the information needs unique to working adults and distance students.
-The library’s website provide access to expansive online resources, and qualified academic librarians are available by phone, instant message (IM), and email seven days a week to provide professional reference assistance.
-The current library collection includes more than 18,000 in-house holdings (which include books, audio recordings, videos, and print serial subscriptions), over 140,000 eBooks, and millions of articles housed in over 130 different electronic databases.
+The library’s website provide access to extensive online resources, and qualified academic librarians are available by phone, instant message (IM), and email seven days a week to provide professional reference assistance.
+The current library collection includes more than 18,000 in-house holdings (which include books, audio recordings, videos, and print serial subscriptions), over 140,000 eBooks, and millions of articles housed in dozens of different electronic databases.

 All students have access to the Student Learning Center (SLC).
-The SLC provides services and resources designed to empower students to become successful learners, including on campus and online tutoring, academic workshops, placement testing, proficiency testing, and proctor and course testing.
+The SLC provides free services and resources designed to empower students to become successful learners, including on campus and online tutoring, academic workshops, placement testing, proficiency testing, and proctor and course testing.

 The University Help Desk provides technical assistance for students accessing course websites or other University technology.
 The Help Desk staff addresses email, course software, and system response and escalation.
 Across all technology user contacts – including students, faculty, and staff – the Help Desk resolved 70% of all support requests upon first contact.